glaucuslinux/glaucus/README.md

 ## Features

-glaucus has the following features:
+glaucus boaststhe following features:

-* a suckless Linux distribution

-* dynamically linked (perhaps the only thing that goes against the suckless philosophy)
+* bleeding edge as it fetches the latest sources available from upstream repositories for all cerata

-* uses musl libc
+* musl libc

+* skarnet's s6 small supervision suite

+* skarnet's s6-linux-init tools for a Linux init system (version 1.0.3)

+* skarnet's s6-rc service manager for s6

 * replaced GNU Core Utilities with:
   1. suckless base (sbase)
   2. unportable base (ubase)
   3. OpenBSD userland port to Linux (lobase)

-* skarnet's s6 init system (with s6-linux-init version > 1.0)

-* skarnet's s6-rc service manager

-* uses the latest available upstream sources for all cerata

 * built with the dangerous `Ofast` (this is only listed for bragging rights and to show that glaucus is capable of building with `Ofast`; however, it's highly